Record keeping is extremely important and failing to keep proper records costs small businesses millions of dollars each and every year.

 A record is defined to include an account, an agreement, a book, a chart or table, a diagram, a form, an image, an invoice, a letter, a map, a memorandum, a plan, a return, a statement, a telegram, a voucher, and any other proof containing information, whether in writing or in any other form.

-Keep your duplicate deposit slips, bank statements, and cancelled cheques because after 7-years, Canadian banks are no longer required to keep this information, so if the CRA wants to verify something and you do not have record, they will deny the claim without sufficient proof.
+Keep your duplicate deposit slips, bank statements, and cancelled cheques for 6 years.
+If the CRA wants to verify something and you do not have record, they will deny the claim without sufficient proof.

 If you want to keep computerized records, make sure;